House committee releases full report on Jan. 6 insurrection

 The House Select Committee investigating the Jan.
 6 attack on the U.S. Capitol shows a video of former President Donald Trump as it holds its final public hearing to discuss the findings of an 18-month investigation, on Capitol Hill in Washington, DC on Monday, December 19, 2022.
 Photo by Ken Cedeno/UPI | License Photo

 Dec.
 22 (UPI) -- The House select committee investigating the insurrection at the U.S. Capitol on Jan.
-6, 2021, has released its long-anticipated report.
+6, 2021, has released its long-anticipated report that is the culmination of its 17 months of work.

-The 845-page document comes days after the panel recommended four criminal charges against former President Donald Trump to the U.S. Justice Department for his alleged role in the events.
+The 845-page document -- which comes days after the panel recommended four criminal charges against former President Donald Trump to the U.S. Justice Department -- clearly names him as being the central figure that spurred the mob of his supporters to siege the Capitol in an attempt to prevent the certification of Joe Biden as the 46th president of the United States.

+"In the Committee's hearings, we presented evidence of what ultimately became a multi-part plan to overturn the 2020 Presidential election.
+That evidence has led to an overriding and straight forward conclusion: the central cause of the January 6th was one man, former President Donald Trump, whom many others followed.
+None of the events of January 6th would have happened without him," the report states.

 House Speaker Nancy Pelosi penned a forward to the document in which she expressed her gratitude to Reps.
 Bennie Thompson, D-Miss., and Liz Cheney, R-Wy., who led the bipartisan committee in its investigation.